-\To and including 25 mm (1") diameter knobs. \\Greater than 25 cm (1") diameter knobs.
+\\ Greater than 25 mm (1") diameter knobs.

-FIGURE 8.
+FIGURE 9.
 Ganged knobs

+5.4.2.2.2.6 Inadvertent operation.
+When it is critical to prevent inadvertent operation of one knob as the other is being adjusted, a secondary knob control action shall be required (e.g., pressing the top knob before it can be engaged with its control shaft).
+Where inadvertent movement is undesirable but not critical, knob diameter/depth relationships should be optimized as shown in Figure 9.

+Contrasting colors between knobs may also be used to improve knob identification.

+5.4.2.2.3 Continuous adjustment thumbwheel controls

+5.4.2.3.1 Use.
+Continuously adjustable thumbwheel controls may be used as an alternative to rotary knobs when the application will benefit from the compactness of the thumbwheel device.

-- 5.4.2.2.3.2 Orientation and movement.
-Thumbwheels shall be oriented and move in the directions specified in Figure 9.
-If a thumbwheel is used to affect vehicle motion, movement of the thumbwheel forward or up shall cause the vehicle to move down or forward. - 5.4.2.2.3.3 Turning aids.
-The rim of the thumbwheel shall be serrated or provided with a high friction surface to aid the operator in manipulating the control. - 5.4.2.2.3.4 Dimensions, separation and resistance.
-Dimensions, separation and resistance shall conform to criteria in Figure 9. - 5.4.2.2.3.5 Labeling and visibility.
-Marking and labeling shall conform to requirements herein, with respect to visibility of markings and legibility of label alphanumerics. - 5.4.2.2.3.6 OFF position.
+5.4.2.2.3.2 Orientation and movement.
+Thumbwheels shall be oriented and move in the directions specified in Figure 10.
+If a thumbwheel is used to affect vehicle motion, movement of the thumbwheel forward or up shall cause the vehicle to move down or forward.

+5.4.2.2.3.3 Turning aids.
+The rim of a thumbwheel shall be serrated or provided with a high friction surface to aid the operator in manipulating the control.

+5.4.2.2.3.4 Dimensions, separation and resistance.
+Dimensions, separation and resistance shall conform to criteria in Figure 10.

+5.4.2.3.5 Labeling and visibility.
+Marking and labeling shall conform to requirements herein, with respect to visibility of markings and legibility of label alphanumerics.

+5.4.2.2.3.6 OFF position.
 A detent shall be provided for continuous thumbwheels having an OFF position.